Navigating Policies and Conditions: Supporting Youth with Learning Differences in Learner-Centered Environments

 Sarah Bishop-Root

-Partner for Policy Leadership, Education Reimagined
+Senior Partner of Policy, Education Reimagined

-Sarah Bishop-Root is the Partner for Policy Leadership at Education Reimagined.
+Sarah Bishop-Root is the Senior Partner of Policy at Education Reimagined.
 She was formerly the Policy Director of Next Generation Learning at ExcelinEd and led the Network of State Innovation Partners, a community of practice supporting state education agencies.
 Prior to ExcelinEd, Sarah worked at Blackboard, focusing on open education and educators’ adoption of online best practices.
 Sarah earned an MSEd in Instructional Systems Technology from Indiana University Bloomington.

-Khara Schonfeld-Karan, Ph.D.
+Khara Schonfeld, Ph.D.

-Director of Field Research, Education Reimagined
+Partner of Research, Education Reimagined